 This short essay will briefly cover the Ahmadiyya takfeer policy and its correlation with extremism in the Ahmadiyya movement.
-It should be noted that the split in the Ahmadiyya Movement which happened in 1914 was based on two opposing ideologies in terms of Takfeer, here is a neutral account of the differences in the two branches of Ahmadiyya:
+It should be noted that the split in the Ahmadiyya Movement which happened in 1914 and was based on two opposing ideologies in terms of Takfeer, you can read about tthe two branches of Ahmadiyya (See the Al-Hilal quote).

 Factually, the debate of Takfeer in terms of Ahmadiyya had started as early 1891, as soon as MGA laid claim to being “the messiah” (1891), after consultation, the ulema of India declared MGA to be a Kafir, since MGA was hinting towards a claim of prophethood in his writings.
 However, MGA refused to accept this religious opinion (fatwa) and offered explanations in terms of his claim to prophethood, he claimed that the ulema was lying, he claimed that his prophethood was only metaphoric and thus the ulema had simply misunderstood his claim.
 He continued to deny any and all claims to prophethood in over 30 books that were published from 1891 to 1901.